activeadmin/activeadmin/CONTRIBUTING.md

 bin/rake local console
 ```

-Or to migrate the database:
+Or to migrate the database, if you create a new migration or just play around
+with the db:

 ```sh
 bin/rake local db:migrate